 What will be in this book?

 The edited collection will comprise three parts (framed by an introduction and a conclusion).
-These roughly correspond to three ways in which we can re-think language education: (a) as praxis that goes beyond ‘just teaching’; (b) as a process of teaching and learning that goes beyond ‘just language’; and (c) as a process of education that is being transformed by globalisation and transnational mobility.
+These roughly correspond to three ways in which we can re-think language education: (a) as praxis that goes beyond ‘just teaching’; (b) as a process of teaching and learning that goes beyond ‘just language’; and (c) as a process of education transformed by globalisation and transnational mobility.

 Part A